 The Asian and Asian American Studies Institute (AAASI) at the University of Connecticut offers an interdisciplinary Minor in Asian American Studies.
 This minor reflects the comparative contours of Asian American Studies as a distinct race-based interdiscipline.

-Completion of the minor requires students to complete fifteen credits at the 2000-level and above by completion of Groups A, B, and C below; but with consent of the minor advisor, one course from Group D may be substituted for a course in Group C. No other substitutions are permitted.
+The minor requires students to complete 15 credits at the 2000-level and above by fulfilling the requirements for Groups A and B, below.
+AAAS 3998 can be taken repeatedly provided that the course content is varied.
+AAAS 3295 and 4999 require prior consent of the Minor Advisor for fulfillment of minor.
+Students must earn a grade of “C” or better in each of the courses applied to the minor.
 A maximum of three credits towards the minor may be transfer credits of courses equivalent to University of Connecticut courses.

-This minor is offered by the Asian American Studies Minor Advisor, Director, Asian and Asian American Studies Institute, Beach Hall, Room 417.
-For more information, e-mail Cathy Schlund-Vials or call (860) 486-9412.
+This minor is offered by the Asian and Asian American Studies Institute.
+Minor Advisors: Professor Cathy Schlund-Vials, Director, Asian and Asian American Studies Institute, Beach Hall, Room 417 or Professor Jason Oliver Chang.
+For more information, contact Cathy Schlund-Vials by email or by phone at 860-486-9412.